Year 6

 English

 Our English curriculum is based on high-quality books.
-In Autumn 1, we will be focusing on journeys and migration.
-In Autumn 2, we will look at evolution and inheritance.
-Below you will find the books and the final outcome for each text:
+In Summer 1, we will be focusing on fate vs free will.
+In Summer 2, we will be focusing on crossing borders.

 Mathematics